Connecting AskCody to Exchange

 All requests in the central AskCody Service is logged in Azure ApplicationInsights.
 Requests are logged in the European Azure Tennant for European Customers and the North American for our North American customers respectively.
 Azure ApplicationInsights enables AskCody to have a full audit trail on request and by this account for requests being made.
 (Please note that individual EWS requests are not being logged).

 What is needed to integrate AskCody with Exchange

 The following articles explain the step-by-step connect process along with what is needed to do integrate AskCody with Exchange.

 Accessible Meeting data

-All meeting data on the Exchange Server (both Exchange Online and On-Prem), is requested via EWS on demand (when it is being used).
-No meeting data is synchronized and stored in an AskCody Database.
-When AskCody needs to access Exchange data, it is requested from Exchange directly and not form an AskCody database.
+All meeting data on the Exchange is requested via EWS on demand (when it is being used).
+No meeting data is synchronized and stored in AskCody Databases.
+When AskCody needs to access Exchange data, it is requested from Exchange directly and not from an AskCody database.
 If the connection to Exchange is disabled or removed AskCody will no longer have access to Exchange Data.

 Meeting data that can be accessed (Exchange Online and On-prem via EWS)

 |Meeting (Exchange)||Organizer address|